iamsanjusam/Audio-plays-from-SD-Card-using-Arduino/README.md

 The circuit diagaram is provided in the repository.
 The audio file will play during Arduino startup.

 The other functions of library are provided below, for more check out at TMRpcm library wiki: https://github.com/TMRh20/TMRpcm/wiki

-TMRpcm music;
-music.play("filename");    plays a file music.play("filename",30); plays a file starting at 30 seconds into the track music.speakerPin = 11;     set to 5,6,11 or 46 for Mega, 9 for Uno, Nano, etc. music.disable();           disables the timer on output pin and stops the music music.stopPlayback();      stops the music, but leaves the timer running music.isPlaying();         returns 1 if music playing, 0 if not music.pause();             pauses/unpauses playback music.quality(1);          Set 1 for 2x oversampling music.volume(0);           1(up) or 0(down) to control volume music.setVolume(0);        0 to 7.
-Set volume level
-music.loop(1);             0 or 1.
-Can be changed during playback for full control of looping.

 Goodluck.